stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 The data is consistent.
 Autism is more closely associated with low empathizing, rather than high systemizing.
 Additionally, a closer analysis of the EQ shows that most of the negative correlation between the EQ and the AQ is due to a deficit in social skills.

-In [Groen et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4553147/), the partial correlations between the AQ and the subfactors of the EQ break down like this:
+In [Groen et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4553147/), the partial correlations between the AQ and the subfactors of the EQ break down as follows:
 - Emotional Empathy: –0.03
 - Cognitive Empathy: –0.07
 - Social Skills: –0.62

-This implies that the association between the EQ and autism may not reflect an emotional deficit, but rather difficulty navigating social situations.
+These results imply that the association between the EQ and autism may not reflect an emotional deficit, but rather difficulty navigating social situations.

 ---

 ## Measurement Bias in the Systemizing Quotient

 The SQ does not measure a general drive to understand rule-based systems.
-Instead, many items measure interest in male-dominated technical domains.
-This distinction matters: if men score higher on the SQ because the items are male-coded, then the observed sex differences may be artifacts of item content rather than cognitive style.
+Instead, many items measure interest in male-dominated technical domains—a distinction that matters.
+If men score higher on the SQ because the items are male-coded, then the observed sex differences may be artifacts of item content rather than cognitive style.

 A factor analysis of the SQ reveals six correlated factors:
 - Technical Curiosity